 For patients struggling with addiction, we say “one day at a time” or even “one hour at a time”; one hour can turn into two and into three.
 Any time not using drugs should be considered a victory!

 Create a judgment-free, loving environment.
 Patients struggling with addiction are often full of shame and guilt.
 What they need most is someone who does NOT judge them and wants to help.
+Rebuilding the relationship with a loved one on Suboxone can help them tremendously during the recovery process.

 The internet and search engines are fraught with misinformation; rather than learning about addiction through questionable sources that might promote misconceptions, use professional and reputable addiction resources that are based on medical science.